 Potential Benefits of an I-69 Ohio River Crossing

 - Improve cross-river mobility in the Evansville/Henderson area: The only existing Ohio River crossing in the area – U.S. 41 – is inadequate to meet existing local traffic and future traffic demands under normal working conditions.
 Additionally, the U.S. 41 bridges are more than 50 years old and will require significant modernization and rehabilitation to remain in service.
 A new I-69 Ohio River Crossing will provide a modern bridge crossing that is built to federal interstate standards and is better equipped to handle current and future traffic volumes.

-- Strengthen the transportation network in the tri-state area: Population, job growth, and economic activity is forecasted to grow significantly in the tri-state region in the coming decades, resulting from the completion of I-69 between Evansville and Indianapolis and other factors.
-The existing transportation network is not adequate to meet the forecasted local traffic demand or to support an increase in regional and national traffic on I-69.
+- Strengthen the transportation network in the tristate area: Population, job growth, and economic activity is calculated to grow significantly in the tristate region in the coming decades, resulting from the completion of I-69 between Evansville and Indianapolis and other factors.
+The existing transportation network is not adequate to meet the projected local traffic demand or to support an increase in regional and national traffic on I-69.

-- Support the completion of I-69: The I-69 Bridge will provide a modern, interstate-quality connection between Evansville, IN, and Henderson, KY, while also serving as a link between key segments of the I-69 corridor.
+- Support the completion of I-69: A new I-69 bridge will provide a modern, interstate-quality connection between Evansville, IN, and Henderson, KY, while also serving to link key segments of the I-69 corridor.

 What are the Next Steps?

 Indiana and Kentucky have agreed to issue a request for proposals (RFP) seeking a firm to study the environmental and economic impacts of an I-69 Ohio River Crossing.
 Once a firm is selected, a multi-year study will be conducted to evaluate several factors, including:

 Engineering and Traffic